WallStreetMojo

 4. The relevance of costs that are controllable in nature is also a vital characteristic of an effective cost control system.

-1. Active participation of each and everyone in the organization is the first strategy of these systems.
+1. Active participation of each and every one in the organization is the first strategy of these systems.
 The management must ensure that every member of an organization is actively involved in the implementation of a cost control system.

-2. The next strategy states that the management must take a fresh look at how they can save more on the energy costs.
+2. The next strategy states that the management must take a fresh look at how they can save more on energy costs.

 3. In the third strategy, the company must ensure that it is successful in reducing its office footprints, i.e., if it’s fully utilizing all its commercial space.

-4. The fourth strategy states that the company must work with professionals and consultants on a project to project basis.
+4. The fourth strategy states that the company must work with professionals and consultants on a project-to-project basis.

-5. The fifth and last strategy states that the company must train and challenge its accounting as well as finance employees to speed up on the cost control system.
+5. The fifth and last strategy states that the company must train and challenge its accounting as well as finance employees to speed up the cost control system.

 ABC Limited must take the following steps: